 Viral transfection is one way to transfer DNA into host cells.
 The normal DNA is inserted into a virus, which then transfects the host cells, thereby transmitting the DNA into the cell nucleus.
 Some important concerns about insertion using a virus include reactions to the virus, rapid loss of (failure to propagate) the new normal DNA, and damage to the virus by antibodies developed against the virus, viral vector, or transfected protein, which the immune system recognizes as foreign.
 Another way to transfer DNA uses liposomes, which are absorbed by the host cells and thereby deliver their DNA to the cell nucleus.
 Potential problems with liposome insertion methods include failure to absorb the liposomes into the cells, rapid degradation of the new normal DNA, and rapid loss of integration of the DNA.

 With antisense technology, rather than inserting normal genes, gene expression can be altered.
 Modified RNA can be used to target specific parts of the DNA or RNA to prevent or decrease gene expression.
 Antisense technology is currently being tried for cancer therapy and some neurologic disorders but is still very experimental.
 However, it seems to hold more promise than gene insertion therapy because the success rates may be higher and complications may be fewer.
+Antisense oligonucleotides are available for clinical use for the treatment of spinal muscular atrophies Spinal Muscular Atrophies (SMAs) Spinal muscular atrophies include several types of hereditary disorders characterized by skeletal muscle wasting due to progressive degeneration of anterior horn cells in the spinal cord and... read more and Duchenne muscular dystrophy Duchenne Muscular Dystrophy and Becker Muscular Dystrophy Duchenne muscular dystrophy and Becker muscular dystrophy are X-linked recessive disorders characterized by progressive proximal muscle weakness caused by muscle fiber degeneration.
+Becker dystrophy... read more .

 Another approach to gene therapy is to modify gene expression chemically (eg, by modifying DNA methylation).
 Such methods have been tried experimentally in treating cancer.
 Chemical modification may also affect genomic imprinting, although this effect is not clear.